dojo/meta/STYLE.md

 	let a = 1;
 	```

-1. All mutable variables MUST be declared with `let`:
+1. All mutable variables SHOULD be declared with `let`:

 	```ts
 	// right